<< Click to Display Table of Contents >>

 Figure 4.
 Format Tab, Area Tool

-•Click Keep Selected to keep the Area Tool selected and create multiple lines consecutively.
-If this option is disabled then PDF-XChange Editor will revert to the designated default tool after the creation of one line.
+•Click Keep Selected to keep the Area Tool selected and create multiple area annotations consecutively.
+If this option is disabled then PDF-XChange Editor will revert to the designated default tool after the creation of one annotation.

 •Click Exclusive Mode to give the Area Tool priority over all other document content.
 When Exclusive Mode is enabled, the pointer ignores all interactive elements of documents other than base content.
 This makes it possible to create lines on areas that overlap with other content without the risk of accidentally selecting undesired items.
 When Exclusive Mode is disabled, the pointer recognizes and interacts with all content as normal.